List of A Song of Ice and Fire characters: Missandei

 Missandei is a slave interpreter for Kraznys mo Nakloz when Daenerys Targaryen comes to inspect the Unsullied in Astapor.
 After Daenerys strikes a bargain with the Good Masters of Astapor concerning payment for the Unsullied, Kraznys gives Missandei to Daenerys as an interpreter to give them commands.
 Afterwards, she becomes a trusted confidante and handmaiden to Daenerys.

 Daario Naharis

 Daario Naharis is a leader in the Stormcrows mercenary company.
 Daario is won over by Daenerys and brings the Stormcrows over to her side.
 He becomes romantically involved with her, eventually becoming one of her advisors.

 Grey Worm

 Grey Worm ("Torgo Nudho" in High Valyrian) is an Unsullied purchased by and sworn to Daenerys Targaryen.
 He is the commander of Daenerys's Unsullied and one of her trusted advisors.
 After Daenerys flees Meereen, Grey Worm becomes a member of the ruling council of the city.

 House Lannister

-House Lannister is one of the Major Houses of the Seven Kingdoms and the principal house of the Westerlands.
+House Lannister is described as one of the Major Houses of the Seven Kingdoms and the principal house of the Westerlands.
 Its seat is at Casterly Rock and they are also given the title Wardens of the West.
-Its coat of arms displays a golden lion rampant on a crimson field, and its words are "Hear Me Roar!"
-More famous than its official motto is the House's unofficial one: "A Lannister always pays his debts."
-Bastards born in the Westerlands are given the surname "Hill".
-The Lannisters ruled as Kings of the Rock until House Targaryen invaded Westeros.
-They are the richest family in the Seven Kingdoms because of the gold mines located in their lands.
+Its coat of arms displays a golden lion rampant on a crimson field, and its words are 'Hear Me Roar!'